Dignity Health Sports Park: San Diego State Aztecs

 The stadium served as the temporary home of the San Diego State Aztecs football team from San Diego State University.
-The 2020 and 2021 seasons were played at Dignity Health Sports Park until Snapdragon Stadium in San Diego, the replacement for the Aztecs' former home of San Diego Stadium, was completed in time the 2022 season.
-The final Aztecs game held at the stadium was the 2021 Mountain West Conference Football Championship Game, a 46-13 loss by the Aztecs to the Utah State Aggies.
-During the team's two seasons at the stadium, they compiled a 9-3 record (3-1 in 2020 and 6-2 in 2021).
+The 2020 and 2021 seasons were played at Dignity Health Sports Park until Snapdragon Stadium in San Diego, the replacement for the Aztecs' former home of San Diego Stadium, was completed in time for the 2022 season.
+The final Aztecs game held at the stadium was the 2021 Mountain West Conference Football Championship Game, a 46–13 loss by the Aztecs to the Utah State Aggies.
+During the team's two seasons at the stadium, they compiled a 9–3 record (3–1 in 2020 and 6–2 in 2021).

-2028 Summer Olympics
+2028 Summer Olympics and Paralympics

 During the 2028 Summer Olympics, the venue will host archery, rugby, tennis, field hockey, and track cycling and will be known as Carson Stadium.
+The venue will also host archery during the 2028 Summer Paralympics.

-In 2017, the venue was initially announced as the venue for modern pentathlon as well, but the organizers' July 2024 announcement of revised venue allocations did not indicate any assignment for this sport.
+In 2017, the venue was initially announced as the venue for modern pentathlon as well, but the organizers' July 2024 announcement of revised venue allocations did not indicate any assignment for this sport as it was being evaluated by the IOC.
+It was eventually confirmed to be held at Sepulveda Basin.